Dick Murdoch: Jim Crockett Promotions/World Championship Wrestling (1986–1989; 1991)

-Later career (1991–1996)
+Late career (1989–1996)

-After leaving WCW, Murdoch went to Puerto Rico for World Wrestling Council where he won the WWC Television Championship defeating TNT on November 23, 1991.
-A month later he dropped the title to Invader 1.
-Then on October 25, 1992, he defeated Invader 1 for the WWC Universal Heavyweight Championship and also a month later he dropped the title to Carlos Colon.
-During his time in Puero Rico he feuded, with Colon, Invader 1 and Miguel Perez Jr.
+After leaving WCW in 1989, Murdoch went to Frontier Martial-Arts Wrestling in Japan from 1989 to 1990.
+In 1991, he worked in Puerto Rico for the World Wrestling Council, where he won the WWC Television Championship from TNT on November 23, 1991.
+A month later, he dropped the title to Invader 1.
+On October 25, 1992, he defeated Invader 1 for the WWC Universal Heavyweight Championship, and also a month later, he dropped the title to Carlos Colon.

-He also returned to Japan working for W*ING, WAR and IWA Japan from 1992 to 1994.
-In May 1993 he returned to WCW's Slamboree 1993: A Legends' Reunion where he teamed with Don Muraco and Jimmy Snuka against Blackjack Mulligan, Jim Brunzell and Wahoo McDaniel in a non-contest.
-That June, he made a one-night appearance for Extreme Championship Wrestling's Super Summer Sizzler Spectacular where he defeated Dark Patriot II.
-From 1993 to 1994 he worked in Smoky Mountain Wrestling being managed by Jim Cornette where they feuded with Bob Armstrong.
-Later in his career he worked in Texas on the independent circuit where he feuded with Black Bart, Kevin Von Erich and Greg Valentine.
+He returned to Japan working for W*ING, WAR and IWA Japan from 1992 to 1994.
+On May 23, 1993, at Slamboree '93: A Legends' Reunion, Murdoch teamed with Don Muraco and Jimmy Snuka, fighting Blackjack Mulligan, Jim Brunzell, and Wahoo McDaniel to a no-contest.
+He made a one-night appearance for Extreme Championship Wrestling's Super Summer Sizzler Spectacular on June 19, where he defeated Dark Patriot II.
+From 1993 to 1994, he worked in Smoky Mountain Wrestling, feuding with Bob Armstrong; during one match, Armstrong held him in a headlock for 23 minutes, and Murdoch worked many ways in and out of the headlock, entertaining the audience.

-Murdoch was the twenty-seventh entrant in the 1995 WWF Royal Rumble.
-He was eliminated by Henry O. Godwinn.
-That May, he wrestled Wahoo McDaniel in a black-and-white "Legends Match" at Slamboree.
-In March 1996, he defeated Vampire Warrior and The Viking in Kuantan, Malaysia, then he made his last appearance in Japan on the May 23 main event of a Pro Wrestling Fujiwara Gumi show in Tokyo, losing to Yoshiaki Fujiwara.
+On January 22, 1995, Murdoch made a surprise appearance with the World Wrestling Federation as the twenty-seventh entrant in the WWF Royal Rumble, but was eliminated by Henry O. Godwinn.
+He also briefly worked as the manager to Bob Backlund during house shows.
+Murdoch was defeated by Wahoo McDaniel on May 21 at Slamboree.
 His last match was a victory over Rod Price at a show in Amarillo, Texas on June 6, 1996.

 Personal life

-Murdoch was married on September 21, 1966 in Potter County, Texas to Janice Hix.
-Together, they had one child before divorcing on October 1, 1973.

-Murdoch is the cousin of wrestler Killer Tim Brooks.
+Murdoch was the cousin of wrestler Killer Tim Brooks.

 Murdoch appeared in four movies: The Wrestler (1974), Paradise Alley (1978), Grunt!
 The Wrestling Movie (1985), and Manhattan Merengue!
 (1995).
 He also appeared on an episode of Learning The Ropes and an episode of The Jerry Springer Show.
-Murdoch appeared in various rodeo events and at one point, ran his own bar, "Dirty" Dick's Dive.
+Murdoch appeared in various rodeo events, ran his own bar, and did promotional work for Coors beer, as well as participating in drug awareness programs.